Spain's Rajoy balks at making deeper reforms

 His plunging approval rating at home is holding him back as unemployment soars to 27 percent.
 Sources within the government say he has also reached the view that deeper reforms at home will win him few points in negotiations with European partners.

 Rajoy, of the center-right People's Party, is under less pressure than last year after Brussels gave him more time to plug a budget gap.
 Borrowing costs have dropped to 2-1/2-year lows thanks to a European Central Bank pledge to backstop struggling euro zone countries and to cash from investors flush after an increase in global money supply.

 He defended his policies before Parliament on Wednesday, saying he had chased off the specter of an international rescue for Spain and that he would continue making tough reforms to modernize the economy.

 But he did not discuss details.
 Critics say the new reform package his cabinet agreed on two weeks ago puts off tough decisions on pensions and the cutting of public administration.

 "No one made a greater effort than Spaniards in 2012," Rajoy told lawmakers, hinting that other countries in Europe need to match his effort on cutting costs.

 Through tax hikes and spending cuts last year Rajoy cut more than 20 billion euros from the public deficit.
-An overhaul of Spain's labour market rules reduced the power of labour unions and cut the cost of hiring and firing.
+An overhaul of Spain's labor market rules reduced the power of labor unions and cut the cost of hiring and firing.

 Spain also cleaned up its wobbly financial system with 42 billion euros in aid money from Europe, although the cost of that rescue may still rise.

-But this year his reforms are mostly a rehash of ideas that he had already put forward last year and which economists say they will do little to revitalise economic growth.
+But this year his reforms are mostly a rehash of ideas that he had already put forward last year and which economists say they will do little to revitalize economic growth.

 One urgent reform is to the pension system.
 Only 16 million Spaniards currently contribute to the pension fund, which supports 9 million people.
 And, as in many developed countries, Spain's population is aging.